EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

 ### Function
 When we think about the implementation of our `Comparator<Course>`, we typically extract a property from two `Course` objects than can be compared, and return an answer based on the result of that comparison.
-This is a very common pattern in `Comparator` implementations, and we can think about it in a different way: we want to **transform** two `Course` objects into two objects that have a *natural order*, and then use that natural order to determine our result.
+This is a very common pattern in `Comparator` implementations, and we can think about it differently: we want to **transform** two `Course` objects into two objects that have a *natural order*, and then use that natural order to determine our result.

 In `Java 8`, there is a functional interface that can be used to represent a transformation called `Function`.
 It is defined as follows:
 ```java